narwhaltribe/pyCycle/README.md

 ### Differences from Justin's Code

 This fork aims to update the plugin to comply with OpenMDAO 1.0 Alpha.
-As the openmdao.main.api.VariableTree class has been discontinued, flow_station.py has been restructured as a standalone component.
-Therefore, all components making use of FlowStation variables must be duly modified.
+As the openmdao.main.api.VariableTree class has been discontinued, flow_station.py is now a collection of simplified functions that calculate thermodynamics values directly.
+The CycleComponent class has been given new helper functions that make it easier to handle FlowStation variable trees in CycleComponent subclasses.

 # Pre-Reqs